nuts-foundation/nuts-specification/rfc/rfc019-employee-identity-means.md

 The authentication flow is as follows:

 - a user requests access to a resource that is hosted at a *resource server* and requires additional authentication.
-- the *client application* starts a session on the *node* with the current user data.
+- the *client application* starts a session on the *node* with the user data from the active session.
-- the user is directed to a web page where it accepts the given conditions by pressing a button.
+- the user is directed to a web page where it accepts/rejects the given conditions by pressing a button.
 - this button sends the confirmation to the *node* for the given session.
 - upon receiving the request, the node will issue a `NutsEmployeeCredential` from and to the organization DID associated with the existing user session.
-- the credential is used to create a VerifiablePresentation.
+- the credential is used to create a NutsSelfSignedPresentation.
 - the VerifiablePresentation is used in the access token request as defined in [RFC003](./rfc003-oauth2-authorization.md#422-payload).

 ### 3.1 User data